AMReX-Astro/Castro/docs_new/source/CastroUserGuide.rst

 between level 0 and level 1.
 In the new method, we always call the synchronization at the end of every timestep *on the finest level only*, and we simultaneously do the synchronization *on every level*.
-The timestep :math:`\Delta t_f` in the flux register is just the timestep on the finest level.
+The timestep :math:`tt_f` in the flux register is just the timestep on the finest level.
 (If this is unclear, give it a sanity
-check: when the sum of all flux register totals is added up, the level 0 contribution will have a factor of :math:`\Delta t` equal to the coarse grid timestep since the sum of the timesteps on the finest level over the entire advance must equal the level 0 timestep.
+check: when the sum of all flux register totals is added up, the level 0 contribution will have a factor of :math:`tt` equal to the coarse grid timestep since the sum of the timesteps on the finest level over the entire advance must equal the level 0 timestep.
 So, the final contribution from the flux register is the same as if we had saved up